mvdh7/phroc/README.md

 # phroc

-> phroc is a GUI tool for processing spectrophotometric pH results from a Cary Agilent spectrophotometer.
+> phroc is a GUI tool for processing spectrophotometric pH measurement data from a Cary Agilent spectrophotometer.